 Fuddruckers was a smashing success right out of the gate, but Romano needed to take the concept national due to copycats popping up everywhere.
 Once Fuddruckers went public in November 1983, they had the cash flow to expand.

-By early 1985, Romano had sold half his stock.
-He then took a step back from the management side of the business.
 He had grown bored, and a few years later, his new concept would pay dividends after selling it a year after its launch.
 You may also be familiar with that chain, Romano’s Macaroni Grill.

 What made Fuddruckers special?

-- A full loaded condiments bar
+• A fully loaded condiments bar

-- A butcher shop with burgers made daily
+• A butcher shop with burgers made daily

-- A bakery where the burger buns, brownies, and cookies are always fresh
+• A bakery where the burger buns, brownies, and cookies are always fresh

-- Kitschy and faux brand signs and decorations
+• Kitschy and faux brand signs and decorations

-- An arcade room in some locations
+• An arcade room in some locations

-- A full liquor bar in some locations
+• A full liquor bar in some locations

 Do you remember?

-- The round trays your food served on with the red Fuddruckers logo
+• The round trays your food served on with the red Fuddruckers logo

-- A mini-warehouse sized space of seating
+• A mini-warehouse-sized space of seating

-- Being called over the loudspeaker by name when your food was ready
+• Being called over the loudspeaker by name when your food was ready

-- Stacking so many toppings on your burger from the condiment bar that you couldn’t open your mouth wide enough to eat it
+• Stacking so many toppings on your burger from the condiment bar that you couldn’t open your mouth wide enough to eat it

-- Taking some cookies and brownies on your way out
+• Taking some cookies and brownies on your way out

 Bonus Question with Answer

-What about the name Fuddruckers, where did it come from?
+What about the name Fuddruckers?
+Where did it come from?

 a name chosen for its near-obscene pronunciation